RayIci/lenovo-yoga-pro9i-audio-fix/README.md

 To fix basseless audio problem in lenovo yoga you have to run the script `2pa-byps.sh`.

-First of all you have to install `i2cset` in your system using your packet manager
+First of all you have to install `i2cset` in your system using your package manager

 Ubuntu: